cameronmalloy/cameronmalloy_pelican/content/articles/ba_sentiment.md

 ### Test Dataset

 I combined two test datasets.
-The first one is provided by [Sentiment140](http://help.sentiment140.com/for-students), the second is created by [Sanders Analytics](https://github.com/zfz/twitter_corpus).
-It's important to note that didn't use Sentiment140's neutral tweets, and instead relied on Sanders Analyitcs neutral tweets.
+The first one is provided by [Sentiment140](http://help.sentiment140.com/for-students){target="_blank"}, the second is created by [Sanders Analytics](https://github.com/zfz/twitter_corpus){target="_blank"}.
+It's important to note that didn't use Sentiment140's neutral tweets, and instead relied on Sanders Analytics neutral tweets.
 Since I trained the model on only positive and negative tweets, having a large number of neutral tweets to adjust thresholds to classify neutrality isn't feasible.
 I looked over both datasets and I chose Sanders Analytics' neutral because the tweets were more diverse.

 ### Application Dataset

+The data gathered for this dataset uses [Twitter's Standard Search API](https://developer.twitter.com/en/docs/tweets/search/overview){target="_blank"}.
+It allows developers to access tweets within the past week along with user information.
+It's worthwhile to note that the API I was using (standard) has incomplete data fidelity.

 I had access to a large corpus of geotagged tweets, however, they didn't have the tweet's texts.
 Twitter's API couldn't find the tweets, likely because it was so long ago.
-So I decided to create my own dataset.
+So, I decided to create my own dataset.

 I gathered all data within 40 miles of the center of the San Francisco Bay from Twitter's API.
 Twitter has a way of reverse geocoding tweets even if the user doesn't share their location.
 I gathered 700,000 tweets from this area that were tweeted between April 25th and May 2nd of 2020.